The Power of Diets: Fighting Obesity & Malnutrition for a Healthier World

 School & Workplace Nutrition Programs

-How You Can Eat Better Right Now
+How You Can Eat Better Today

-✓ For Weight Control & Prevention Of Obesity:
+For Weight Control & Obesity Prevention:

 ✔️ Eat whole, unprocessed foods.

-✔️ Cut back on sugar and refined carbs.
+✔️ Reduce sugar and refined carbohydrate intake.

-✔️ Swap water for sugary beverages.
+✔️ Choose water over sugary beverages.

-✔️ Eat fortified foods to avoid deficiencies.
+✔️ Include fortified foods to address nutrient gaps.

-✔️ Buy from local and sustainable food resources.
+✔️ Support local and sustainable food sources.

 Leave a Reply